 I decided to venture out and tackle Paradise Mountain in the Hellhole Canyon Preserve.
 This is one of the replacement peaks for the 100 Peak Challenge and thought I should do it for completeness.
-The day’s route was to be a lollipop, first dropping down then crossing Hell Creek before beginning the ascent towards Paradise Mountain.
+The day’s route was to be a lollipop, first dropping down and then crossing Hell Creek before beginning the ascent towards Paradise Mountain.
 I opted to do the loop counter-clockwise.
 Upon reflection, I would recommend doing it the other way.

 Once past the creek, the climb would begin in earnest.
 Some wildflowers dotted the side of the trail as the trail continued gaining elevation.
 A little breeze helped, as there was almost no shade.
 I can see why they close it during August.